2021 sticky stuff controversy: Reaction

 Some individuals have argued against MLB's blanket ban on grip-enhancing substances.
 After Phillies pitcher Vince Velasquez lost control of a pitch, fracturing Washington Nationals pitcher Austin Voth's nose as a result, Nationals manager Dave Martinez argued that the injury could have been prevented had Velasquez been allowed to use a substance to increase his grip.
 Martinez told reporters, "I understand them trying to clean some stuff up.
 But it's hot, it's slippery, it's sweaty.
 I know Velasquez didn't throw in there intentionally, but I'm afraid that if we don't come up with something unified for everybody, you'll see a lot more of that."
 Tyler Glasnow, a pitcher for the Tampa Bay Rays who openly admitted to using a mixture of sunscreen and rosin to improve his grip on the baseball, blamed the MLB crackdown on such substances for his season-ending ulnar collateral ligament injury.
 Nationals general manager Mike Rizzo called Glasnow "courageous" for admitting to using grip-enhancing techniques and criticized MLB for the sudden ban.

 The process of being checked for sticky substances has been met with scrutiny.
 Dodgers pitcher Clayton Kershaw suggested that an opposing manager should face punishment if he requests a substance check and the pitcher is clean, while Oakland Athletics reliever Sergio Romo, frustrated with the regular checks for foreign substances, dropped his pants in protest.
-Most notably, Phillies manager Joe Girardi and Nationals pitcher Max Scherzer clashed in a game when Girardi requested that officials perform a substance check on Scherzer in the fourth inning of a Phillies-Nationals game.
-The two clashed over whether the request was made in good faith, with Girardi ultimately ejected from the game.
+Most notably, Phillies manager Joe Girardi and Nationals pitcher Max Scherzer clashed when Girardi requested that umpires perform a substance check on Scherzer.
+Girardi was ultimately ejected from the game.